FreddeITsupport98/zypper-automatik-helper-/README.md

     * Runs the Python script `~/.local/bin/zypper-notify-updater.py`.
     * Because it runs in user-space, it has the correct D-Bus environment variables to display notifications reliably.
 * **Timer:** `~/.config/systemd/user/zypper-notify-user.timer`
-    * Runs on a 5-minute offset (e.g., `OnBootSec=5min`) to ensure it runs *after* the downloader has had a chance.
+    * Default (aggressive): `OnBootSec=1min`, `OnUnitActiveSec=1min` (checks for updates roughly once per minute).
+    * You can tone this down (for example, to `OnUnitActiveSec=1h`) using:
+      ```bash
+      systemctl --user edit --full zypper-notify-user.timer
+      systemctl --user daemon-reload
+      systemctl --user restart zypper-notify-user.timer
+      ```

 ### 4. The "Brains": `~/.local/bin/zypper-notify-updater.py`

-This Python script is the core of the system, run by the `zypper-notify-user.service` every hour.
+This Python script is the core of the system, run by the `zypper-notify-user.service` on the schedule defined by the user timer.

 1.  **Checks Safety:** Uses `upower` and `nmcli` with extra heuristics to:
     * distinguish laptops (real internal battery + AC adapter) from desktops/UPS setups,